 This year, the divers had a warming trailer available that allowed 6 divers at a time to don & doff their gear in absolute comfort and have warm clothing to put on afterward.

-In addition to the heated trailer, this year we also had a warming shelter/windbreak set up with hot drinks and sweet treats to keep everyone fortified against the elements.
+In addition to the heated trailer, we also had a warming shelter/windbreak set up with hot drinks and sweet treats to keep everyone fortified against the elements.

 Here are a few pictures from the 2017 Turkey Dive.